 5 Art Scams to Look Out For

-The goal of this post is to help you keep your hard-earned art money in your pocked!
+The goal of this post is to help you keep your hard-earned art money in your pocket!
 Think before you give someone your credit card for these 5 opportunities below.

 1. European Biennials Emails – My inbox always seems to have a special invitation to exhibit my artwork in Europe.
 The catch with these is that they always cost money to exhibit.
 It must be a good scam to get Americans who are interested in building an international exhibit history to pay to exhibit there.
 Here is part of an approach email, note the bold lettering and key phrases, like “really important” and “high visibility.”